BuildBoy12/CreativeToolbox/README.md

 - Players can pry gates open if they drink enough SCP-207
 - Players can be exploded via command
 - Players can be located via command
-- Players can be automatically scaled (it can also be kept if people leave)
+- Players can be automatically scaled (It can also be kept if people leave)
-- Players can be automatically respawned as a random class (or the same class)
+- Players can be automatically respawned as a random class (Or the same class)
 - Players can have AHP that does not go down naturally, only by damage or up with more medical items
 - AHP can have a limit to prevent abuse
 - Grenades spawn on players after they die (support for custom timers)
-- Grenades can have custom timers (works independently from player grenade spawns)
+- Grenades can have custom timers (Works independently from player grenade spawns)
-- Grenade damage can be prevented (and SCP-018 damage)
+- Grenade damage can be prevented (And SCP-018 damage)
-- Fall damage can be prevented (also can be toggled via RA command)
+- Fall damage can be prevented (Also can be toggled via RA command)
-- Warhead can be set off with a custom timer or immediately (only goes up to 1 minute and 43 seconds max)
+- Warhead can be set off with a custom timer or immediately (Only goes up to 1 minute and 43 seconds max)
 - Warhead destroys every door in the facility after detonation
+- Warhead can automatically be set off instantly by chance if it is cancelled
-- Decontamination can be force started (cannot be stopped if this happens)
+- Decontamination can be force started (Cannot be stopped if this happens)
 - Messages appear when interacting with certain doors, and with bypass, also with prying gates
 - SCP-018 can make the warhead set off every time it bounces
 - SCP-096 can gain a custom amount of Hume Shield when each target looks at them or shoots at them
-- Custom announcement messages for Mobile Task Force / Chaos Insurgency respawn waves
+- Custom announcement messages for Mobile Task Force / Chaos Insurgency respawn waves (With support for unit names and numbers, also scp's left (MTF only))
 - Custom jamming and glitch chances for custom announcement messages
 - Random chance for Chaos Insurgency Announcment

 ### Notes
-- These values can be changed in game / overridden for only one round if people want to do events, if these plugins are enabled that is
+- A lot of these values can be changed in game / overridden for only one round if people want to do events, if these plugins are enabled that is
 - You must put the included 0harmony.dll file inside the "dependencies" folder within (%appdata%/exiled-ptb/plugins/dependencies for Windows or ~/.config/exiled-ptb/plugins/dependencies) for this plugin to work.

 ### Configuration Settings